 Q: Who is eligible to apply?

-A: Any pupil (including children currently at Cranleigh Abu Dhabi) who will be entering Year 7 or above in September of the following school year is eligible to apply for a scholarship.
+A: Any pupil (including pupils currently at Cranleigh Abu Dhabi) who will be entering Year 7 or above in the 2020/21 academic year is eligible to apply for a scholarship.
 Note that due to the nature of the British Curriculum, we are highly unlikely to accept scholarship applications for students entering Year 11 or 13 as these are the final years of our two-year (I)GCSE and A Level courses respectively.
+All Year 12 applicants must have completed their GCSE exams in a British curriculum school.

 Q: What is expected of scholars at Cranleigh?